DevinMiller0/VocHomeworkGenerator/README.md

 ## features

-- [X] generate sentences by openai.
+- [X] generate sentences by calling openAI with every meanings.
-- [X] generate sentence by request freedict.
+- [X] generate sentence by requesting Freedict.
 - [X] import vocabs from JSON.
 - [ ] import vocabs from PDF.
 - [ ] import vocabs from images.